 - Turn the water supply on to find out where the loose pipe mounting straps are.

 - If you can access the pipe, then add a piece of rubber pipe insulation or foam to it and strap it back into place with metal plumbers’ tape.
-Do not use galvanised straps or galvanised plumbers tape on copper pipes, as the metals can react with each other, causing the pipe to wear away and potentially leading to plumbing leaks.
+Do not use galvanised straps or galvanised plumber’s tape on copper pipes, as the metals can react with each other, causing the pipe to wear away and potentially leading to plumbing leaks.

-- If you cannot access the pipe, wrap insulation or foam padding at the nearest accessible sections of pipe.
+- If you cannot access the pipe, wrap insulation or foam padding around the nearest accessible sections of pipe.
 If this does not make any difference, you will have to open up the wall to access the rattling section of pipe.

 Water pressure

-Your water pressure should be around 50 PSI.
-If your water pressure is higher than 80psi, you should adjust your water pressure regulator; if you do not have one of these regulators, then call in a plumber.
+Your water pressure should be around 50 psi.
+If your water pressure is higher than 80 psi, you should adjust your water pressure regulator; if you do not have one of these regulators, then call in a plumber.

 Can’t fix it?